the-world-machine/the-world-machine/README.md

 ```

 ### Step 1: Download Dependencies.
-Download Python 3.11 and set it as your main interpreter in your code editor.
 To download dependencies, run this in your console:
 ```commandline
 pip install -r requirements.txt
 ```